Migz371/Enrollment-System/README.md

 LOGIN:
-Detects if you are an Admin or A Student
+Detects if you are an Admin or a Student